 |Better Business Bureau (BBB)||A+||113||BBB.org|

-Money Metals Exchange has mixed reviews from its consumers.
+Money Metals Exchange reviews do not provide a clear consensus.
 Many positive reviews praise the company for its customer service and quick shipping.
 However, the company also has several negative reviews and complaints filed through the Better Business Bureau.
-A large portion of clients were dissatisfied with the high storage fees and lengthy transaction period for large sum purchases.
+A large portion of Money Metals Exchange complaints noted high storage fees and lengthy transaction periods for large-sum purchases.

 Does Money Metals Exchange Have a Starter Kit?